-This page displays the IP & MAC Binding table; you can operate it in accord with your desire. (shown in Figure 4-65).
+This page displays the IP & MAC Binding Setting table; you can operate it in accord with your desire as shown in Figure 4-69.

-Binding Settings
+Binding Setti ngs

-ARP Binding : Oisable Enable Save
+ARP E Binding: 💿 Disable 🔿 Enable Save

-ID MAC Address IP Address Bind Modify
+ID MAC A ddress IP Address Bind Modify

-The list is emp ty

 Add New Enable All Disable All Delete All Find

-Previous Next Current No. 1 🔽 Page
+F Previous Next Cu irrent No. 1 💌 Page

-Figure 4-65 Binding Setting
+Figure 4-69 Binding Settings

-- > MAC Address - The MAC address of the controlled computer in the LAN. - > IP Address - The assigned IP address of the controlled computer in the LAN. - Bind Check this option to enable ARP binding for a specific device. - > Modify - To modify or delete an existing entry.
+- > MAC Address The MAC address of the controlled computer in the LAN. - > IP Address - The assigned IP address of the controlled computer in the LAN. - Bind - Check this option to enable ARP binding for a specific device. - > Modify - To modify or delete an existing entry.

-When you want to add or modify an IP & MAC Binding entry, you can click the Add New button or Modify button, and then you will go to the next page.
-This page is used for adding or modifying an IP & MAC Binding entry (shown in Figure 4-66).
+When you want to add or modify an IP & MAC Binding entry, you can click the Add New... button or Modify button, and then you will go to the next page.
+This page is used for adding or modifying an IP & MAC Binding entry, shown in Figure 4-70.

 IP & MAC Binding Settings

-Bind:

-MAC Address:

-IP Address:
+Bind: MAC Address: IP Address:

-Save Return
+Save Back

-Figure 4-66 IP & MAC Binding Setting (Add & Modify)
+Figure 4-70 IP & MAC Binding Settings